Building a small space greenhouse can turn a balcony, patio, or compact backyard into a productive growing space.

 Is It Cheaper to Build or Buy a Small Greenhouse?

+Buying a small greenhouse, on the other hand, offers speed and simplicity.
+While the upfront price is higher, pre-made kits eliminate guesswork and get you growing faster.
 For gardeners with limited time or experience, that convenience is often worth the extra cost.

-The best choice comes down to this:
+The best choice comes down to your priorities.

 If you enjoy hands-on projects and want full control over the design, building makes sense.